meraki/automation-scripts/README.md

 - (For load balancing, both WAN links would show active.)

 More info about the scripts can be found inline as comments.

+**usagestats.py:** Produces reports on per user group network usage.
+User groups are identified by subnet, VLAN ID or VLAN name.
+The script combines the Meraki Dashboard API with a SQLite3 database and sending HTML-formatted emails.
+See also usagestats_initconfig.txt and usagestats_manual.pdf in this folder.